ultraJeff/rhacm-workshop/04.Application-Lifecycle/README.md

 <hub> $ oc apply -f gitopsserver.yaml
 ```

-Make sure that `local cluster` is imported into ArgoCD.
+Make sure that `local-cluster` is imported into ArgoCD.
 In ArgoCD's web UI, on the left menu bar, navigate to **Manage your repositories, projects, settings** -> **Clusters**.
 You should see `local-cluster` in the cluster list.

 ![argocd-cluster](images/argocd-cluster.png)

 ## Deploying an ApplicationSet using ArgoCD

-Now that you integrated ArgoCD with RHACM, let's deploy an ApplicationSet resource using ArgoCD.
-The applications you're going to create in this part are based on the same applications you have created in the beginning of the exercise - One web server application for a development environment and one for a production environment.
+Now that you have integrated ArgoCD with RHACM, let's deploy an ApplicationSet resource using ArgoCD.
+The applications you will create in this part are based on the same applications you created at the beginning of the exercise - one web server application for a development environment and one for a production environment.

 The applications are based on one [helm](https://helm.sh/) chart.
 Each application in the set is identified by its own unique `values.yaml` file.
 The applications are using the same baseline kubernetes resources at - [exercise-argocd/application-resources/templates](exercise-argocd/application-resources/templates), but they are using different `values` files at - [exercise-argocd/application-resources/values](exercise-argocd/application-resources/values).
-Each instance of the application uses a separate values set.
+Each instance of the application uses a separate value set.
 The ApplicationSet resource iterates over the directories in the [exercise-argocd/application-resources/values](exercise-argocd/application-resources/values) directory and creates an instance of an application for each directory name.

-To create the ApplicationSet resource run the next commands -
+To create the ApplicationSet resource, run the following commands

 ```
 <hub> $ oc apply -f https://raw.githubusercontent.com/ultraJeff/rhacm-workshop/master/04.Application-Lifecycle/exercise-argocd/argocd-resources/appproject.yaml